hayalweiss/TestProject/README.md

 ## introduction
+ כ
 An application for exchanging currencies according to the daily exchange

 ## Table of Content

-The application has two pages:
+The application has three pages:
+The first page name is home Contains an introduction.
-The first page name is 'Counter Convert':Contains a conversion component between currencies and is calculated according to a selected quantity.
+The second page name is 'Counter Convert':Contains a conversion component between currencies and is calculated according to a selected quantity.
-The second page name is 'About':Contains all search results history
+The third page name is 'About':Contains all search results history In addition, there is a top menu that accompanies the entire project

 ##requirements